Grocery delivery is becoming increasingly popular. Walmart now has its own grocery delivery service to compete with the others out there.

 Walmart grocery delivery is a reliable service that brings essentials right to your door.
 Still, there are some drawbacks to ordering your groceries online.
 Here are the pros and cons that I experienced from using Walmart grocery delivery:

-- Item Pricing: Walmart’s pricing policy is the best one I’ve seen.
-It gives you the lower price depending on the day you order versus when your items are packed and the lower price on substitutions.
+- Item Pricing: Walmart’s pricing policy is excellent.
+It gives you the lower price depending on the day you order versus when your items are packed and the lower price on substitutes.

-- Substitution Policy: Unlike other services, Walmart lets you decide whether you want substitutes for items you chose that aren’t available.
-You’ll also get an equivalent or better item for the lower price if there’s a substitution available.
+- Substitution Policy: Walmart lets you decide whether you’ll accept substitutes for each individual item in your order.
+You’ll also get an equivalent or better item for the lower price if there’s a substitute available.

 - Convenience: Walmart grocery delivery saves you time by doing the shopping for you.
 You can order from any device, receive updates and get your delivery without leaving your house.
 You may also be less tempted to make impulse buys.
 Plus, if you’re the parent of a small child, you don’t have that extra hassle of bringing them along or finding child care.